In this article

 Respite care is short-term relief — or a respite — for family members taking care of a loved one.
 It’s a way of giving primary caregivers a break or allowing them to go away for a short period of time.
 Typically, this temporary coverage for a set amount of days, not a few hours, and is usually for one to four weeks.

-Care might be provided in-home by a professional caregiver from an agency or the loved one might go to an assisted living or memory care facility — sometimes as a trial for a future admission, explains Glenn Lane, founder of Westchester Family Care in Mamaroneck, New York.
+Respite care might be provided by a professional in-home caregiver, hired privately or through an agency, or the loved one might get care at an assisted living or memory care community — sometimes as a trial for a future admission, explains Glenn Lane, founder of Westchester Family Care in Mamaroneck, New York.
 You might also consider an adult day care.

 How much does respite care cost?

 According to the latest Genworth Cost of Care Survey, the national median hourly cost of homemaker services is $30 and a home health aide is $33.
-The national median daily rate for adult day health care is $95 and an assisted living facility $176.
+The national median daily rate for adult day health care is $95.

 The most affordable option: Depending on an older adult’s needs, daily respite services outside the home, like a day program, are typically the most affordable option and tend to cost $10 to $20 per hour, notes Elle Billman, program coordinator of Colorado Respite Coalition.